How does the light from the sun warm the Earth?

 Figure 4: Temperature readings from the experimental setup using different grades of glass bubbles within a waterborne coating to achieve higher TSR and reduced temperatures.

-Glass bubbles can also impart other benefits to coatings...
+Glass Bubbles can also impart other benefits to coatings...

 - Strength - Through both a spherical design and soda lime borosilicate glass composition, a high isocratic crush strength of up to 27,000 psi is achieved providing good processability and durability.